The Museum Engiadinais is a total work of art for an Engadine collection.

-"From the drop hood to the whetstone quiver - Precious objects from the Campell collection" (till 31st December 2021).
+"From the trap bonnet to the whetstone quiver - Precious objects from the Campell Collection"

-The newly created display collections in the Engadine Museum allow visitors to discover the wealth of material cultural heritage: richly embroidered textiles, precious jewelry, highly crafted pipes and tobacco boxes, rare wall clocks, ceramic tableware, everyday objects decorated with carvings, and much more.
-Also on display is the museum's most precious object: a transverse flute made by the famous instrument maker Rippert in Paris around 1695.
-The centerpiece of the exhibition, however, is the aesthetically high-quality presentation of table and bed linen as well as clothing and accessories from Engadine families.
+The newly created display collections in the Engadine Museum allow a voyage of discovery into the wealth of material cultural heritage: richly embroidered textiles, precious jewellery, highly crafted pipes and tobacco boxes, rare wall clocks, ceramic tableware, everyday objects decorated with carvings and much more.
+The museum's most precious object is also on display: a transverse flute made by the famous instrument maker Rippert in Paris around 1695.
+The centrepiece of the exhibition, however, is the aesthetically high-quality presentation of table and bed linen as well as clothing and accessories from Engadine families.